Lane Thomas Player Props: Nationals vs. Diamondbacks

-On Wednesday, Lane Thomas (.233 batting average in his past 10 games, with three doubles, two home runs, four walks and three RBI) and the Washington Nationals face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:05 PM ET.
+After batting .238 with four doubles, a home run, three walks and two RBI in his past 10 games, Lane Thomas and the Washington Nationals face the Arizona Diamondbacks (who will start Merrill Kelly) at 1:05 PM ET on Thursday.

-In his most recent game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Lane Thomas Game Info & Props vs. the Diamondbacks